How to Dress Successfully For Job Interview

 All the rules hereinabove are unwritten and can vary with the geographical place of the firm or even a season of the year.
 The right interview outfit depends on the industry in which the candidate is going to be interviewed.

-When a man wears light clothing to a job interview in some cool climate in November for a construction worker job vacancy, the risks of leaving a negative impression on the HR manager.
+When a man wears light clothing to a job interview in some cool climate in November for a construction worker job vacancy, the risk of leaving a negative impression on the HR manager.
 Why?

 The answer is simple: because of the inappropriate apparel.
 It is important to take into account the location and time of the year.
-If a girl chooses sober garments, flat shoes and wears no makeup, no jewelry, what are her chances of getting a fashion stylist job?
+If a girl chooses sober garments, flat shoes, and wears no makeup, and no jewelry, what are her chances of getting a fashion stylist job?
 Probably, she won’t be offered that job.

 The prospective employee will be looking for a striking and professional person who creates an image of creativity and can wear a fashion-forward outfit, makeup, and accessories.